SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/kubernetes.md

 ### Kubernetes – Cluster Dashboard

 The  Kubernetes - Cluster  dashboard provides detailed status of the cluster health, along with details on all the components, resources and related entities.

 Use this dashboard to:
 * Monitor overall cluster health.
 * Get insight into the state and resource usage of cluster components and use this information to fine-tune your Kubernetes cluster.
 * Get quick insights into the state of the related entities.

 <img alt="" class="default" src="https://sumologic-app-data.s3.amazonaws.com/dashboards/Kubernetes_Core/K8s_Cluster.png" />

-### Kubernetes - Cluster Overview Dashboard
+### Cluster Overview Dashboard

 The  Kubernetes - Cluster Overview  dashboard provides a high-level view of the cluster health.
 Use this dashboard to:
 * Get quick insights into the health of the cluster.